Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Methods and Results

-In order to simplify the notation in the following, we will assume without loss of generality that we are dealing with a 1st-order HMM where the $\textsl{Start}$ state and the $\textsl{End}$ state are the only non-silent states.
-Our description of the existing and the new algorithms easily generalize to higher-order HMMs, HMMs with more silent states (provided there exists no circular path in the HMM involving only silent states) and $n$-HMMs which read $n$ un-aligned input sequences at a time rather than only a single input sequence.
+In order to simplify the notation in the following, we will assume without loss of generality that we are dealing with a 1st-order HMM where the $\textsl{Start}$ state and the $\textsl{End}$ state are the only silent states.
+Our description of the existing and the new algorithms easily generalize to higher-order HMMs, HMMs with more silent states (provided there exists no circular path in the HMM involving only silent states) and $n$-HMMs, i.e.\ HMMs which read $n$ un-aligned input sequences rather than a single input sequence at a time.